zo0r/react-native-push-notification/README.md

   channelId: "your-custom-channel-id", // (optional) custom channelId, if the channel doesn't exist, it will be created with options passed above (importance, vibration, sound).
 Once the channel is created, the channel will not be update.
 Make sure your channelId is different if you change these options.
 If you have created a custom channel, it will apply options of the channel.

   actions: '["Yes", "No"]', // (Android only) See the doc for notification actions to know more
+  invokeApp: true, // (optional) This enable click on actions to bring back the application to foreground or stay in background, default: true

   /* iOS only properties */
   alertAction: "view", // (optional) default: view